OrinariLabs/Orinari_App/contracts/README.md

-# NepharaLabs Smart Contracts
+# OrinariLabs Smart Contracts

-This directory contains the smart contracts for the **NEPHARALabs** autonomous payment system built on the x402 protocol and powered by the **$NEPHARA** token.
+This directory contains the smart contracts for the **OrinariLabs** autonomous payment system built on the x402 protocol and powered by the **$ORINARI** token.

 ## Contracts Overview